 The Government proposed to extend these measures, however, the relevant Bill (Treasury Laws Amendment (2021 Measures No. 1) Bill 2021) was delayed.
 ASIC therefore adopted a ‘no action’ position relating to the convening and holding of meetings using virtual technology for meetings held between 21 March 2021 and the earlier of:

 In early August 2021 the Government passed the Treasury Laws Amendment (2021 Measures No. 1) Bill renewing the measures contained in the determinations.
-The relief provided by the Bill will remain in force until 31 March 2022, however, the Government is expected to introduce permanent reforms in late 2021.
+The relief provided by the Bill will remain in force until 31 March 2022.
 ASIC's 'no action' position is no longer required from 14 August 2021 due to the passing of the Bill.

 Subject to certain exceptions, ASX Listing rule 3.1 requires listed entities to notify the ASX immediately of any information concerning it which a reasonable person would expect to materially affect its share price.